greena13/react-hotkeys/README.md

 - Offers a minimal declarative [JSX](#HotKeys-component-API) and [HoC](#withHotKeys-HoC-API) APIs
 - Supports [browser key names](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key/Key_Values) and [Mousetrap syntax](https://github.com/ccampbell/mousetrap)
 - Allows you to define [global](#GlobalHotKeys-component) and [in-focus](#HotKeys-component) hot keys
+- Allows you to easily [display a list of available hot keys to the user](#Displaying-a-list-of-available-hot-keys)
 - Works with React's Synthetic KeyboardEvents and event delegation and provides [predictable and expected behaviour](#Interaction-with-React) to anyone  familiar with React
 - It is optimized by default, but allows you to turn off different optimisation measures in a granular fashion
 - It's customizable through a simple [configuration API](#Configuration)